Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `forbidden_destroy_session` (Boolean) Destroy any active session for the forbidden requests.
 Default: true
 - `forbidden_error_message` (String) The error message for the forbidden requests (when not using the redirection).
 Default: "Forbidden"
 - `forbidden_redirect_uri` (List of String) Where to redirect the client on forbidden requests.
 - `groups_claim` (List of String) The claim that contains the groups.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
+Default: ["groups"]
 - `groups_required` (List of String) The groups (`groups_claim` claim) required to be present in the access token (or introspection results) for successful authorization.
 This config parameter works in both **AND** / **OR** cases.
 - `hide_credentials` (Boolean) Remove the credentials used for authentication from the request.
 If multiple credentials are sent with the same request, the plugin will remove those that were used for successful authentication.
 Default: false
 - `http_proxy` (String) The HTTP proxy.